nathantibbitts/CanvasAssistantBlazor/README.md

 As of 1/3/2024 you are only seeing the Hello World and Counter click.
 That is expected!

+---

 ## License

-This project is licensed under the MIT License - see the LICENSE.md file for details
+This project is licensed under the MIT License - see the LICENSE.txt file for details